shivChitinous/chitinous-exoskeleton/README.md

 3. _Repetition Rate Analysis_

 __Methods__
-1. We perform PCA to ordinate notes  points in N-dimensional space
+1. We perform PCA to ordinate song notes as points in N-dimensional space
 2. Build Linear Discriminant Classifiers using scikitlearn (in Python) and MATLAB
-3. Perform Higherarchical Clustering to classify notes
+3. Perform Higherarchical Clustering to classify song notes
 4. Extract distributions of repetition rate for species with a single note type

 The pipeline can be extended to look for clustering in multi-species community data